 I wanted to help a child.
 But, truth be told, I also needed help.
 Help beyond something my antidepressants and psychotherapy could give me.
 I needed a connection to something bigger than the small world that depression could whittle me down to.
 I wanted something radical.
 And I got it.

 When I met George a year ago, he was a bit quiet.
-Solid and strong for an eleven-year-old, he didn’t talk during our first outing.
+Solid for an eleven-year-old, he didn’t talk during our first outing.
 We went to Wendy’s and ate burgers and fries sitting in the parking lot overlooking some long-abandoned buildings, a common sight in this corner of town.
-George would sit in the passenger seat up front munching silently on his food thinking of what, I didn’t know.
+George would sit in the passenger seat up front, munching silently on his food, thinking of what I didn’t know.

 The toughest times with George were those when I am pretty down and tired at the end of the day when I normally would pick him up.
 Some of the fatigue was from work.
-Some of it because of the draining depressing thoughts that would take up residence in my head.
-When a night reserved for George coincided with a particularly bad day living with depression, I’d sit in my office looking at the phone.
+Some of it because of the draining, depressing thoughts that would take up residence in my head.
+When a night reserved for George coincided with a horrible day living with depression, I’d sit in my office looking at the phone.

 One time when driving to a gym, I asked George what he thought about himself.
 “I’m stupid,” he said quietly as he looked out the window at the passing traffic.
 “No, your not.
 You’re smart.
 And I believe in you 1000%!”
 George now knows that I am going to pick him up when he’s down.
 He trusts me.

-After the game, we got to meet Buffalo Sabres star player, Kyle Okposo, who had just begun volunteering to be a spokesman to fight the stigma of mental illness.
-We got to go down and stand outside the Sabres room to meet Kyle.
+After the game, we met Buffalo Sabres star player Kyle Okposo, who had just begun volunteering to be a spokesman to fight the stigma of mental illness.
+So we got to go down and stand outside the Sabres room to meet Kyle.
 George didn’t know who he was, only that he was the only African American on the team (because I told him this) and one of the few in the National Hockey League (I told him this, as well).

 The time came and out walked Kyle.
 I greeted him with a firm handshake.
 George, who is shy in the presence of adults he doesn’t know, was easily charmed by Kyle’s warmth and big small.
 “Want a signed photo of me, George?”
 He nodded and looked at it a long time after it had found its way into his hands.